 - Do you need a contact or systemic fungicide?

 - Are you looking to prevent or cure a fungus—or both?

 - What overall strategy are you going to use?

 It is also important to note that if you aren’t a do-it-yourselfer and plan to hire someone to take care of your lawn, you should ask your lawn care service, “What, if any, fungus control products do you include in your lawn care maintenance package?” because almost none of them include it.
 In fact, most lawn care maintenance packages include mowing, leaf removal, landscape maintenance, hedge and shrub trimming, etc.—but not any fungus prevention methods.
+You can read more about what to look for in a company that offers fungicide treatments in How to Choose a Company for Lawn Care Treatment.
 Fungus can be a huge, detrimental issue in your lawn.
-Be sure you are taking preventive measure to keep fungus out, or to remove it if your suspect a disease in your lawn now.
+Be sure you are taking preventive measures to keep fungus out, or to remove it if your suspect a disease in your lawn now.